Lawrytime/Automated-Diagnosis-of-Pneumonia-in-Chest-X-rays/README.md

 The dataset is organised into 3 folders (train, test, val) and contains 5,863 X-Ray images.

+The data was made into 2 form:

+  - Binary Classes (Normal, Pneumonia)
-**The Pneumonia was sub-divided into Bacterial and Viral Pneumonia.**
+  - Multi Classes (Normal, **The Pneumonia was sub-divided into Bacterial and Viral Pneumonia.**)

 **Data Cleaned, Augmented to `mitigate class imbalance`**